malvikasharan/APRICOT/APRICOT_tutorial.md

 ###Tutorial with an example analysis

+APRICOT can be executed by python (python3 is recommended) in a linux environment.
 In this part, we will go through the shell script `run_example.sh` step by step.

 ####Defining paths